 Soft Markers

-A soft marker is something your healthcare provider might see during a routine pregnancy ultrasound exam.
-If a soft marker is found but the fetus is otherwise healthy, it is likely a normal finding.
+A soft marker is something your healthcare provider might see during a routine pregnancy mid-trimester ultrasound exam.
+If a soft marker is found, it does not necessarily indicate an abnormality in the development or growth of the baby's organs.
+In many cases, it may simply represent a normal variant—a harmless difference in the baby's anatomy.
+Follow-up ultrasounds or additional testing may or may not be needed, depending on the specific circumstance.
 However, if other risk factors are present, finding a soft marker can mean that the fetus has an increased risk of a genetic disorder known as aneuploidy.

 Types of Soft Markers